AbdulMoizZahid/Call_Text_Browse/README.md

 # Call_Text_Browse
-Note: All uploaded apps are designed on Nexus One (3.7,480x800).
+Note: All uploaded apps are designed on Android Studio 3.1 and Nexus One (3.7,480x800).